-The slurry injected via DPT jet injection will contain a mixture of sand and mZVI (approximately 67% ZVI and 33% sand by weight).
-Prior to injection, sand and mZVI will be mixed with an aqueous solution made using guar.
-This solution will form a viscous sand-mZVI slurry to promote delivery and limit aggregation of the sand-mZVI within the aquifer matrix.
-Requirements and potential sources for makeup water used during jet injection are discussed in Section 5.3.
-Design quantities of sand and mZVI to be injected at each discrete injection depth are presented in Table 4.
-The quantity of mZVI to be injected at each location is designed to yield a mass loading of approximately 1% by weight in areas with higher TCE concentrations (above 1,000 μ g/kg at the 90% confidence interval) and a mass loading of approximately 0.5% by weight in the remaining portions of the treatment area with TCE concentrations above 75 μ g/kg.
+The slurry injected via DPT jet injection will be composed of a mixture of sand and mZVI (approximately 67% ZVI and 33% sand by weight) in a cross-linked, hydrated guar gum (guar gel) slurry.
+Hydrated guar gum is made by mixing guar gum and water.
+Prior to injection, sand and mZVI will be mixed with hydrated guar gum, which will be cross-linked using borax.
+The addition of the borax will form guar gel, creating a viscous sand-mZVI slurry to suspend sand and mZVI, thereby promoting delivery and limit aggregation of the sand-mZVI within the aquifer matrix.
+An enzymatic breaker (e.g., Rantec LEB-HTM or approved equivalent) also will be added to the sand-mZVI slurry prior to injection at a concentration based on the manufacturer's instructions.
+The enzymatic breaker will break down the guar gel after the slurry is injected to increase the permeability of the sand-mZVI lenses.
+Requirements for makeup water used during jet injection are discussed in Section 5.3.
+Design quantities of sand and mZVI to be injected at each discrete injection depth are presented in Table 5.
+The quantity of mZVI to be injected at each location is designed to yield a mass loading in soil of approximately 1% by weight in areas with higher TCE concentrations (above 1,000 μ g/kg at the 90% confidence interval) and a mass loading of approximately 0.5% by weight in the remaining portions of the treatment area with TCE concentrations above 75 μ g/kg.

 DPT jet injection of sand-mZVI will consist of the following steps for a single depth-discrete injection.
-Injections are recommended to begin at locations around the outside of the treatment area and work toward locations in the middle of the treatment area to reduce the potential for lateral migration of impacted groundwater.
+Injections are recommended to begin at locations around the outside of the treatment area and work toward locations in the middle of the treatment area to reduce the potential for lateral migration of impacted UCRS groundwater.